 Day 2: Prades to Saillagousse

-Key climbs: Palomère, Ste.Eusebe, Mantet, Llosse, Font Romeu
+Key climbs: Roque Jalere, Mantet, Llosse, Font Romeu

-A superb loop up, then down through two different but very dramatic gorges opens the stage.
-A relatively gentle wooded climb follows, up to Vernet-les-Bains, before the stage’s main challenge of the Mantet, with its fiercely steep final kilometres.
-After this monster, the incredible corniche road that starts the long climb to the Col de la Llosse ensures the stage remains demanding throughout.
-This backroad climb must be the highlight of the stage, leaving ‘only’ a short climb up to the attractive ski-village of Font Romeu.
+A superb loop opens the stage, via the Roque-Jalere.
+After this comes a relatively gentle wooded climb to Vernet-les-Bains, before the main challenge: the Col de Mantet, with its steep final kilometres.
+After this monster, the incredible corniche road that starts the 30km climb to the Col de la Llosse sustains the days‘ demanding nature.
+This back-road climb is the highlight of the stage, leaving ‚only‘ a short climb up to the attractive ski-village of Font Romeu.

 Day 3: Saillagousse to Oust

 Key climbs: Quillanne, Pailhères, Plateau de Beille, Port de Lers, Agnes, Latrape.